lvestritashm/dns66/README.md

 DNS-Based Host Blocking for Android
 ===================================
 This is a DNS-based host blocker for Android.
-In the default configuration, several widely-respected host files are used to block ads, malware, and other
+In the default configuration, several widely-respected host files are used to block ads, malware [![Build Status](https://travis-ci.com/julian-klode/dns66.svg?branch=master)](https://travis-ci.com/julian-klode/dns66)

-[![Build Status](https://travis-ci.com/julian-klode/dns66.svg?branch=master)](https://travis-ci.com/julian-klode/dns66)

 Installing